oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/node.selector.license.ocishell.md

 # Oracle WebLogic Server Kubernetes Operator Tutorial #

-### Assign WebLogic pods to licensed nodes ###
+### Assign WebLogic domain to selected nodes ###

 This use case is similar to the [Assign WebLogic Pods to Nodes](node.selector.ocishell.md) lab, where individual servers/pods were assigned to specific node(s).
 However, the focus in this use case on the license coverage.

-At v1.13, Kubernetes supports clusters with up to 5000(!) nodes.
-However, certain software, such as WebLogic Server, requires a license.
-Using the `nodeSelector` feature, Kubernetes ensures that WebLogic pods end up on licensed worker node(s).
+Starting from v1.13, Kubernetes supports clusters with up to 5000(!) nodes.
+However, in certain situation you need to deploy WebLogic domain on selected node(s).
+Using the `nodeSelector` feature, Kubernetes ensures that all WebLogic pods belong to the domain end up on licensed worker node(s).

 In this lab you will learn how to assign all the WebLogic pods (a WebLogic domain) to specific node or nodes.

-#### Assigning WebLogic Servers/pods to licensed nodes #####
+#### Assigning WebLogic Servers/pods to selected nodes #####

 To assign pods to nodes, you need to label the desired node with a custom tag.
 Then, you define the `nodeSelector` property in the domain resource definition and set the value of the label you applied on the node.
 Finally, you apply the domain configuration changes.